-The value of good design can be recognised in heritage buildings, infrastructure and public spaces that:

-- respect the rich cultural heritage we inherit and provide an on-going legacy in the built environment that fosters community pride and prosperity - respect Aboriginal culture in place - are sustainable, efficient, adaptable - provide healthy environments for users to ensure wellbeing and productivity - are inclusive, accessible to all, and provide safe, equitable, walkable built environments of high visual and physical amenity.
+06 'Heritage is a big part of what makes Victoria liveable and loved.
+It's where we live, work, and gather to enjoy events.
+Good design is important to ensure that these places continue to be relevant, used and appreciated.'
+Steven Avery Heritage Victoria Each generation contributes to the constantly evolving historic environment in its own way.
+The value of good design can be recognised in heritage buildings, infrastructure and public spaces that: - respect the rich cultural heritage we inherit and provide an on-going legacy in the built environment that fosters community pride and prosperity - respect Aboriginal culture in place - are sustainable, efficient, adaptable - provide healthy environments for users to ensure wellbeing and productivity - are inclusive, accessible to all, and provide safe, equitable, walkable built environments with high visual and physical amenity.

 Good Design in a Heritage Context

-In shaping our built environment we have a responsibility to past, present and future generations.
-Good design in a historic context links the past to the present and projects into the future by demonstrating an understanding and responding to the context of a place.
-Similarly, new development affecting an established and valued setting, such as a conservation area, must be memorably representative of its own time.
-Infill buildings can successfully provide for new modern demands within the context of the historic environment.
+In shaping our built environment, we have a responsibility to past, present and future generations.
+Good design in a historic context links the past to the present and projects into the future by demonstrating understanding of, and responding to, the context of a place.
+Any new development affecting an established and valued setting, such as a conservation area, must be memorably representative of its own time.
+Infill buildings can successfully provide for contemporary demands within the context of the historic environment.

-Good design should complement existing heritage buildings or conservation areas by respecting historic character, by adapting it or by contrasting with it without overwhelming heritage values.
-Infill buildings should complement the existing built form and leave a valuable legacy for the future.
-The careful consideration of scale, massing, setbacks and finegrain streetscapes is critical when designing within a heritage context.
+Existing heritage buildings or conservation areas are complemented by good contemporary design that respects historic character by adapting or contrasting without overwhelming heritage values.
+An exemplary infill building will complement the existing built form and leave a valuable, enhanced legacy for the future.
+Skilled consideration of scale, massing, setbacks and fine-grain streetscapes is critical when designing within a heritage context.
 An informed design response relies on understanding heritage values and assessing opportunities and constraints that arise from these.

-Good design responds to its historic context through an informed analysis of its significance, character and quality.
-The design response should respect important relationships between the building, its neighbours and its setting, and may also create new ones.
-Good design will offer an understanding of the existing street grain, past patterns of development, key views, scale, materials and building methods.
-It will protect existing fabric and understand that heritage significance relates to the building as a whole three-dimensional form.
+Good design in a historic context responds through an informed analysis of significance, character and quality.
+A good design response will respect important relationships between a building, its neighbours and its setting.
+A good design response may also create new relationships.
+There will be understanding of existing street grain, past patterns of development, key views, scale, materials and building methods.

-Good design will avoid extensive demolition that leads to façadism, where for example only the façade of a building is retained.
-Elements in addition to the façade contribute to an area's heritage significance, and can be the catalyst for a successful contemporary design.
+Good design will ensure existing fabric is judiciously protected, understanding that heritage significance relates to the building as a three-dimensional form.
+It is important to avoid extensive demolition that leads to façadism, where for example only the façade of a building is retained.
+Elements in addition to the façade are likely to contribute to heritage significance and these can be the catalyst for a successful contemporary concept.
 Careful consideration must also be given to the impact on the internal spatial quality and the relationship between the interior and the façade.
-Care also needs to be taken with retrofitting new uses into buildings where the introduction of services is intensive, including retrofitting heritage buildings with residential apartments.
+Care also needs to be taken when retrofitting new uses into buildings where the introduction of services can be extensive and intrusive, for example retrofitting heritage buildings with residential apartments.

-07. RMIT LAWN PRECINCT URBAN SPACES STAGE 3
+07. HERO APARTMENT BUILDING

-ARCHITECT: Peter Elliott Architecture + Urban Design YEAR: 1997-2012 LANDSCAPE ARCHITECTURE: Urban Initiatives PHOTOGRAPHY: John Gollings
+ARCHITECT: Nonda Katsilidis YEAR: 2001 PHOTOGRAPHY: John Gollings

-RMIT University Lawn demonstrates how good design can stitch together disparate heritage fabric, including the old Melbourne Goal, and reimagine it as public space.
-Originally a gravel car park hemmed in at the rear of the main buildings, this forgotten service area has been transformed into a place for reflection within the heart of the city.
+This adaptive reuse of the 1948 Melbourne

+Telephone Exchange and Post Office,

+demonstrates how a change of use can be

+successful integrated, with six storeys of

+apartments inserted above the roofline.

+The design is successful in referencing and

+reinterpreting ornamental elements of the

+existing Inter-war Functionalist style building,

+introducing a counterpoint to the existing

+cubic geometry in a modern vernacular

+finished in Corten steel and galvanized iron.